Neil Parrott: 2024

 On June 27, 2023, Parrott formed an exploratory committee to explore a potential third run for the district in 2024, seeking to succeed U.S. Representative David Trone, who ran for U.S. Senate in 2024.
 He officially entered the race on February 9, 2024, hours before the candidate filing deadline.
 Parrott was seen as a frontrunner, alongside former state delegate and 2022 gubernatorial nominee Dan Cox, in the Republican primary, during which Parrott ran on a platform including securing the border, increasing fracking, tough-on-crime policies, and widening local highways.

 Parrott won the Republican primary election on May 14, 2024, and faced April McClain Delaney in the general election.
 Parrott positioned himself as someone who lives and has raised a family in the district, contrasting himself with McClain Delaney, who lives in Potomac, Maryland.
 He also campaigned on the issues of transportation, immigration, and the economy, and pledged to join the Freedom Caucus if elected to Congress.
 Parrott was defeated by McClain Delaney on November 5, 2024; he conceded the election to McClain Delaney on November 14.
 The election for the 6th district was the most competitive in the state.
 Parrott would have been the first member of Congress from one of Maryland's three panhandle counties since J. Glenn Beall Jr., who represented the 6th district from 1969 to 1971, had he won the race.

-2026
+Post-legislative career

 In January 2025, Parrott formed an exploratory committee to explore a fourth consecutive run for the district in 2026, seeking to challenge U.S. Representative April McClain Delaney.
+He ultimately decided against running a fourth consecutive campaign for Congress.

+In February 2026, following the resignation of Washington County commissioner Derek Harvey, Parrott applied to fill the remainder of Harvey's term on the Washington County Board of Commissioners.
+The Washington County Republican Central Committee voted to nominate Parrott to the seat in March 2026.
+Parrott's nomination was sent to Governor Wes Moore, who appointed Parrott to the board of county commissioners on March 26, and sent his nomination to the Senate Executive Nominations Committee for approval.
+The Senate confirmed Parrott's appointment on April 8.
+He was sworn in April 21, 2026.